CalPlug/ADE9078-3PhaseWattmeter/libraryfiles/arduinoandesp8266_SPI_library/README.md

 --------------------------------------------------------------------------------

-To install this library, just place this entire folder as a subfolder in your Arduino/lib/targets/libraries folder.
+To install this library, just place this entire folder as a subfolder in your Arduino/libraries folder.
 When installed, this library should look like:
-Arduino/lib/targets/libraries/ADE9078              (this library's folder) Arduino/lib/targets/libraries/ADE9078/ADE7953.cpp     (the library implementation file) Arduino/lib/targets/libraries/ADE9078/ADE7953.h       (the library description file) Arduino/lib/targets/libraries/ADE9078/examples     (the examples) Arduino/lib/targets/libraries/ADE9078/readme.txt   (this file)
+Arduino/ADE9078              (this library's folder) Arduino/ADE9078/ADE9078.cpp     (the library implementation file) Arduino/ADE9078/ADE9078.h       (the library description file)

 Building
 --------------------------------------------------------------------------------